Vanguard College: Partnerships

 It is affiliated with the Pentecostal Assemblies of Canada and accredited through the Association for Biblical Higher Education (ABHE).

 Residences

 Although Vanguard College is a non-resident campus, Student Housing is offered to first year students.
 Student Housing consists of fully furnished apartments in the neighbourhood of the college that are sub-leased to students throughout the school year.
-In addition, the Second Home Initiative helps students locate possible apartments and/or roommates.
+In addition, Vanguard can help students locate possible apartments and/or roommates.